brent-shaw/FindTheNextPage/README.md

 # Requirements

-This has been written and tested for Python 3.6, but should work with newer versions.
+NOTE: This has been written and tested for Python 3.6, but should work with newer versions.

+This project requires [Flask]: https://pypi.org/project/Flask/

 # Running the game